Restorative Dentistry Services in Issaquah, WA

 • Site preparation: Extraction, bone grafting, or sinus lift may be recommended to build a strong foundation.

-• Implant placement: Dr. [doctor_name] precisely places the implant using advanced techniques, including Yomi robot-assisted surgery when appropriate.
+• Implant placement: Dr. Scott Clayhold precisely places the implant using advanced techniques, including Yomi robot-assisted surgery when appropriate.

 • Healing: Over several months, bone fuses to the implant through a process called osseointegration.

-• Final restoration: A custom crown, bridge, or denture is placed — usually by your general or restorative dentist in coordination with Dr. [doctor_name].
+• Final restoration: A custom crown, bridge, or denture is placed — usually by your general or restorative dentist in coordination with Dr. Scott Clayhold.

 • Long-term care: Routine checkups and good home hygiene protect your investment for decades.